rorrkae/bookit/README.md

 # bookit
-An app for scheduling club meetings and a few other things
+An app for scheduling book club meetings.